lfiweb/jsonstat-phpviz/README.md

 Render [JSON-stat v2.0 data](https://json-stat.org/) with any number of dimensions as an HTML table using PHP.

 ## Features
-- render any number of dimensions of any size as an HTML table (e.g. theoretically limited only by memory).
+- render any number of dimensions of any size as an HTML table (e.g., theoretically limited only by memory).
 - use any number of dimensions to group rows and columns.
 - transpose dimensions along two or more axes
 - structures the table with `<thead>` and `<tbody>` elements
 - creates a table `<caption>` automatically from the JSON-stat.
 - renders column and row headers using the attributes `scope`, `colspan` and `rowspan` to provide screen reader support for visually impaired users
-- sets CSS classes (`first` and `last`) to identify the start and end of row groups (e.g. row totals)
+- sets CSS classes (`first` and `last`) to identify the start and end of row groups (e.g., row totals)
 - exclude dimensions of size one (when ordered continuously from index 0) from rendering when wanted
 - export (render) the table as tab separated values (tsv) or any character (csv) of your choosing.
-- download (render) the table in the MS Excel format (xlsx)
+- download (render) the table in the LibreOffice Calc (ods) or the MS Excel format (xlsx).

 ### not implemented
 - `child` property e.g., hierarchical relationships between different categories